alovajs/alovajs.github.io/docs/tutorial/02-getting-started/10-states-change-request.md

   const { loading, data, error } = useWatcher(
     // The first parameter is the function that returns the method instance, not the method instance itself () => getTodoList(currentPage.value),
-    // The monitored status array, these status changes will trigger a request [currentPage],
+    // The watched states array, these states changes will trigger a request [currentPage],
     {
       // ⚠️Calling useWatcher is not triggered by default.
 Please note the difference from useRequest.